-[Section 59A inserted by No. 39 of 1999 s.
+[Section 59A inserted: No. 39 of 1999 s.
 7.]

 59B.
 Functions

 (1) The functions of the Board are —

 (a) to monitor matters relating to the qualification and training of plumbers, and to provide advice on those matters to the Minister and, with the approval of the Minister, to any other person or body concerned with those matters; and